This guide focuses on the Zcash token, its core features, use cases, and the technology that the virtual currency employs. It also...

 Further, Chia employs Chialisp.
 This is an on-chain blockchain programming language that allows the development and execution of funds with smart contract capabilities.
 The first version of Chialisp launched in 2019.
 It was well-received by the DeFi community and developers for allowing a better method of building smart transactions.

 The key aspects of Chialisp are as follows:

 Chia Network has its own CHIA (XCH) token.
 The protocol’s utility token uses a custom-designed version of BTC’s unspent transaction outputs (UTXO) model, and it is the main incentive mechanism to support the Nakamoto algorithm.

-At least 21 million XCH will be created once the main net launches on May 3, 2021.
-The protocol will reward block producers to ensure the protocol’s financial security.
+The protocol rewards block producers to ensure the protocol’s financial security.
 Farmers can contribute resources to the network and earn freshly minted XCH.
-Farming rewards will mint new XCH, minting two new XCH every block for the first three years.
+Farming rewards mint new XCH, minting two new XCH every block for the first three years.

-Chia will manage its treasury following its Strategic Reserve.
-It allocates 21 million XCH in the “pre-farm” process to fund blockchain development and spread further adoption.
+Chia manages its treasury following its Strategic Reserve.
+It allocated 21 million XCH in the “pre-farm” process to fund blockchain development and spread further adoption.
 Users, farmers, and developers are able to own a portion of the treasury as a shareholder under US laws of the equity market.

 Node operators have control of the future changes of the Chia protocol.
 Protocol changes are validated and approved if the majority of users agree to those changes.
 Chia nodes can adopt new rules depending on their views on how the network should work.